9 min read

 What if I had to do it all over again?

 The thing about modern Jeeps is they're not only expensive, but they break down often too.
-In addition to the trail damage I listed on mine, there were several times where the engine quit unexpectedly or threw service engine error lights or that time half of my electronics stopped working.
-New Jeeps end up in the shop a lot and it's probably been to the dealer at least a dozen times in two years.
+In addition to the trail damage I listed on mine, there were several times where the engine quit unexpectedly and went into "limp mode" or threw service engine lights or that time half of my electronics stopped working.
+New Jeeps end up in the shop a lot and it's probably been to the dealer a dozen times in two years.

-I wanted to know what the latest and greatest Jeeps were like, but as much as they've tried to make them feel modern and comfortable, they're still rugged vehicles with rough edges and they're filled with so many electronics they break pretty regularly.
+I wanted to know what the latest and greatest Jeeps were like, but as much as they've tried to make them seem modern and comfortable, they're still rugged vehicles with rough edges and they're filled with so many electronics now that they break pretty regularly.

-If I was going to sell this and start over a third time, I'd probably go for an older 2004-2006 Jeep LJ (long wheelbase) Rubicon model.
-It came with Jeep's last ultra reliable motor, the 4.0 liter v6.
-If I had one of those, I'd probably strip it down to the frame and rebuild everything with a long-arm coilover suspension from GenRight or Teraflex with dana 60 axles on 40" tires.
-It'd be even more capable, cost a lot less, and be more reliable.
-If the engine ever gave up, you could swap in a Chevy LS motor that's also pretty reliable.
+If I was going to sell this and start building a perfect off-roader for a third time, I'd probably go for an old 2004-2006 Jeep LJ Rubicon model as the base.
+That era of Jeep came with their last ultra-reliable motor (4.0 liter v6) and back then Jeeps hadn't yet made everything on the engine and chassis electronically controlled (and prone to failure).
+If I had one of those, I'd probably strip the Jeep down to the frame and rebuild everything with a long-arm coilover suspension from GenRight or Teraflex with new dana 60 axles on 40" tires.
+It'd be even more capable, cost less, and be more reliable.
+If the engine ever gave up, you could also swap in a Chevy LS motor that's also pretty reliable.

 0:00